-In order to gain a detailed understanding of customers' electricity usage, some trial participants had monitoring equipment installed on the premises in addition to the British Gas smart meter (which recorded electricity consumption at 30 minute intervals), or for non-British Gas customers, in addition to their existing meter.
-The additional monitoring comprised "in-line" monitoring and/or smart plugs (which provided consumption data at 10 minute intervals) and (in the case of non-British Gas customers) a secondary meter for "whole-house" monitoring.
-This was required for trial participants other than British Gas customers with plain single tariffs, i.e. for non-British Gas customers and for customers on a tariff such as prepayment or economy 7.
+In order to gain a detailed understanding of customers' electricity usage, some trial participants had monitoring equipment installed on the premises in addition to the British Gas smart meter that recorded electricity consumption at 30-minute intervals, or for non-British Gas customers, in addition to their existing meter.
+The additional monitoring comprised of 'in-line' monitoring and/or smart plugs (which provided consumption data at 10-minute intervals) and (in the case of non-British Gas customers) a secondary meter for 'whole-house' monitoring.
+This was required for trial participants other than British Gas customers with plain single tariffs, i.e. for non-British Gas customers and for customers on a tariff such as prepayment or Economy 7.